tari-project/tari-dot-com/_lessons/add_new_localizations.md

 You’ll be warned that this is not a staged commit and asked if you wish to commit this directly.
 Select **Yes** to continue.
 You’ll notice that the **Commit** button has changed to **Sync changes.** Doing this will sync the commits you’ve made to your remote repository on GitHub.
 You can click **Sync Changes** immediately, or make some additional commits before syncing.

 > **_TIP:_** While not necessary, Tari uses the conventional commits standard for commits.
-[A quick cheatshet is available here](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13).
+[A quick cheatsheet is available here](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13).
 You will likely be mostly using feat, fix, and chore.

 ## Step 6 - Edit the JSON files
 If you have started a new localization, open the files created in the previous step.
 Otherwise, locate the existing localization you would like to edit and open those files.
 Regardless of the activity, as you work, save frequently and commit your changes, syncing as necessary.
 In addition, please keep the following guidelines in mind: